vita-tak/eu-ai-act-rag/README.md

 raises an exception instead of blocking on input(), which signals the loop to pause and return the question to the caller.

+**tool_use_id injection** - when the agent pauses for a follow-up, the tool_use_id is returned to the caller.
+The user's answer is injected as a proper tool_result block with the matching id when the conversation resumes, preserving the correct message format for the Anthropic API.

+**Intent classification** - a small LLM classifier (Claude Haiku, max_tokens=100) routes each message to the correct flow based on message content and current conversation state.

 **Indexing is a local build step** - Docling is a development-only dependency and is never installed in production.
 The Chroma database is built locally and deployed as a static file.